scverse/anndata/docs/write-compat.md

 ## The default profile

-The default is `"0.13"`, which currently also happens to be the newest profile, so nothing is relaxed and nothing is disabled.
+The default is {attr}`anndata.WriteCompat.DEFAULT`.

-That stops being the case as soon as a release introduces an encoding older versions can’t read: it gets a profile of its own, while the default keeps lagging behind by roughly a year, so files stay readable by the anndata versions people are likely to have.
+The default keeps lagging behind the newest profile by roughly a year, so files stay readable by the anndata versions people are likely to have.
-Set {attr}`anndata.settings.write_compat` to the newest profile to opt into everything the installed anndata can write.
+Pass the newest profile as `compat` to opt into everything the installed anndata can write.